cryptoscan-pro/.github/apps/tg-grabber.md

 # Telegram Grabber Bot - Cryptoscan

-Telegram Grabber Bot is a Telegram bot that allows you to manage multiple Telegram accounts and scrape data from Telegram channels.
+Telegram Grabber Bot is a Telegram bot that allows you to manage multiple Telegram accounts and scrape data from Telegram channels

 **Current Price**: $900
 **Contacts**: https://t.me/dan_cryptoscan